ra1028/swiftui-atom-properties/README.md

 </p>

-Atoms offers a simple but practical capability to tackle the complexity of modern apps.
-It effectively integrates the solution for both state management and dependency injection while allowing us to rapidly build an robust and testable application.
+Atoms offer a simple but practical capability to tackle the complexity of modern apps.
+It effectively integrates the solution for both state management and dependency injection while allowing us to rapidly build a robust and testable application.
 Building state by compositing atoms automatically optimizes rendering based on its dependency graph.
 This solves the problem of performance degradation caused by extra re-render which occurs before you realize.

 <img src="assets/diagram.png" width=700>